Mount Pleasant Drug Crimes Lawyer

-A drug charge frequently requires an expert analysis of the search and seizure issues (4th Amendment), which only a trained attorney like those at Jeffrey D. Lynch, P.C., can examine.
+A drug charge frequently requires a sophisticated analysis of the search and seizure issues under the 4th Amendment, which only a trained attorney like those at Jeffrey D. Lynch, P.C., can examine.

-At our law office, we have substantial experience defending people who have been charged with drug crimes in state or federal courts in Michigan.
+At our law office, we have substantial experience defending people who have been charged with drug crimes in Michigan.
 From our Mount Pleasant offices, we help clients throughout central Michigan understand the charges against them and mount strong defenses.
 For accessible, professional assistance from an experienced lawyer, call 989-546-4486, toll free at 888-339-4768, to schedule a free initial consultation.

 Marijuana or Cocaine Possession, Manufacturing, Delivery and Trafficking

 Our drug crimes attorney, Jeffrey D. Lynch, is well-known in courts throughout the region.
 Prosecutors and court personnel know that when we make a claim, we have the skill and determination to back it up.
 We are not afraid to fight for our clients in the courtroom to ensure that their rights are protected.
 Whether your charges are related to marijuana, methamphetamine, prescription drugs or cocaine, a defense attorney at our firm will be able to explain your options and design a strategy to fit your situation.

 The drug units in our area, BAYANET, Cement, Magnet, are tenacious, and they will often seize and attempt to forfeit your money, property, car, and even your home.
 Only an experienced attorney can stop them.

 Our attorney is very familiar with the Michigan Medicinal Marijuana Act and will also assist the patients, caregivers and dispensaries.